agrmet/1DT116_inclass/IRL3/README.md

 Once you are ready and fairly convinced that your code is working well, you can run timing experiments by using the following command

 ```
-make run_grayscale_x86 # if you are on an x86 machine, or rackham/snowy
+make run_grayscale_x86 # if you are on an x86 machine, or crocodile
 make run_grayscale_arm # if you are working on your Mac with an Apple silicon
 ```